stymjswl/blog/naver_scraping_blog.md

 ## Understanding Naver's Architecture

-Before you write a single line of code, you need to understand how Naver organizes its content.
+Before you start with the code, you need to understand how Naver organizes its content.
 Unlike Google's minimalist structure, Naver is a complex ecosystem with multiple specialized sections.

 ### Naver's Main Sections